tphinkle/IntroPython_PredictiveModeling/README.md

 	- Mac and Linux:
 		- Open the shell/terminal
 		- Enter `conda update conda`
-		- Enter `conda install anaconda
+		- Enter `conda install anaconda`
-5. (Download the workshop repository)[# Workshop repository download instructions]
+5. Download the workshop repository from the [github repo](https://github.com/tphinkle/IntroPython_PredictiveModeling)
-6. Navigate to workshop repository
+6. Using your terminal (Mac/Linux) or the Anaconda Prompt (Windows), `cd` to wherever you saved the repository
 7. Open Jupyter notebook by typing `jupyter notebook`
 8. Click on test_notebook.ipynb to open the test notebook
-9. Run the notebook.
+9. Follow the instructions in the notebook.
 Contact your instructor if there is an error.

-# Workshop repository download instructions
-1. Go to the Github repository: (DIRECT-STEM Intro to Python + Predictive Modeling workshop)[https://github.com/UCIDataScienceInitiative]

-# Dataset information

 # Convert Jupyter to HTML slideshow
 ipython nbconvert your_slides.ipynb --to slides --post serve